By Sabrina Sucato and Abby Audenino

 41 Main St., Phoenicia

-Phoenicia Arts and Antiques is a vintage market that features an art gallery, local merchants and artisans, vintage antiques, and even art classes operating out of the former town pharmacy on Main Street.
-Phoenicia Arts and Antiques is also home to Phoenicia Honey Co., selling infused varieties of honey from chai spice to chocolate and bergamot to smoky habanero and sea salt.
+Phoenicia Arts and Antiques is a vintage market that features an art gallery, local merchants and artisans, and vintage antiques out of the former town pharmacy on Main Street.
+Phoenicia Arts and Antiques also sells Phoenicia Honey Co. products with infused varieties of honey from chai spice to chocolate and bergamot to smoky habanero and sea salt.
 A stop at Phoenicia Arts and Antiques is a must when in the Catskills, and you’ll likely find yourself traveling home with cool vintage finds as well as valuable additions to your tea cabinet.

 106 Partition St., Saugerties